EdenElbaz10/theories_of_consciousness/README.md

    - Each theory loads with its predefined claims

 2. **Explore Claims**
-   - Claims appear as colored boxes on the canvas
+   - Drag to reposition (snaps to grid)
    - Double-click to edit claim text
-   - Drag to reposition (snaps to grid)

-3. **Create Connections**
    - Click and drag from one node's handle to another
+   - Click "Add New Claim" to create custom nodes

-4. **Customize Appearance**
+3. **Customize Appearance**
    - Select a node to see color controls
    - Add up to 4 colors for gradient effects
    - Copy/paste color schemes between nodes

-5. **Add Custom Claims**
-   - Click "Add New Claim" to create custom nodes

-6. **Analyze Network**
+4. **Analyze Network**
    - Click "Analyze" to calculate network metrics
    - Select metrics from the dropdown to display on nodes
-   - View network statistics

 7. **Export Your Work**
    - "Download" saves as JSON for later editing
    - "Load Map" imports previously saved networks
-   - "Save as PNG" creates presentation-ready images
+   - "Save as PNG"

 ## 📈 Network Metrics Explained